jhuang265/length_extrapolation/README.md

 This is the code for the COLING 2025 paper "How Well Can a Long Sequence Model Model Long Sequences?
 Comparing Architectural Inductive Biases on Long-Context Abilities".

+Everything is actually based on the [RULER](https://github.com/NVIDIA/RULER) repository, which was modified to support some additional experiments.

 ## Setup Environments

+Note that everything was run in a SLURM cluster.
+The following are the instructions I ran but which may be different for you.

 ### RULER